nileshsingh169/Face-Detect-Website-Using-AI/README.md

-A Final project for my Article on Building A Facial Recognition Web App with React
+A Final project on Building A Facial Recognition Web App with React

 Clone this repo